lvalentin/help/app/_console/en/website-status-page.md

 date:   2014-06-12 08:00:00 +0100
 locale: "en"
 permalink: /en/console/website-status-page/
-lead: "The website status page gives you the opportunity to communicate on your website health to the public or to a private community"
+lead: "The website status page gives you the opportunity to communicate on your website health to the public or to a private community."
 weight: "009"
 ---